Navjotbians/toxic-comment-classifier/README.md

 * <b>Model Evaluation</b>
   <br>
+  Multi-label classification problems must be assessed using different performance measures than single-label classification problems.
-  For model evaluation *K-fold* cross validation in conjuction with *F1-score* and *Jaccard score* is used.
+  So here *K-fold* cross validation in conjuction with *Jaccard score*, *F1-score* and *ROC_AUC score* is used.

 * <b>Inference</b>
   <br>